Temitobi/Coffee-Shop-Sales-Analysis/README.md

-# COFFEE SHOP SALES ANALYSIS
+# Analysis of the 6months Sales Data of Anonym Coffee Shop
 ## OVERVIEW
-This dataset contains the 6months sales data of a XYZ coffee shop in the year 2023.
+This dataset contains the 6months sales data of a Anonym coffee shop in the year 2023.
 The data covers a range of variations in sales distribution, transaction history, trends and patterns, as well as geographical and customer segmentation of the coffee shop sales in the given period.

 ## AIM
 The aim of analyzing this data is to extract actionable insights and valuable information that can be used to improve various aspects of coffee shop sales operations and strategy.